swagdecon/CRITIX/README.md

 Features

-Browse movies and TV shows by title, genre, release year, and rating View movie details, including the synopsis, release year, runtime, and user reviews Add movies and TV shows to a personal watchlist
-Rate and review movies and TV shows
-Search for movies and TV shows by title, actor, or director View a list of the most popular movies and TV shows of the moment Get recommendations based on previously watched movies and TV shows Create a user account and log in to access personalized features Technologies Used
+View movie details, including the synopsis, release year, runtime, and user reviews Search for movies and TV shows by title, actor, or director View a list of the most popular movies and TV shows at the moment Get recommendations based on currently selected movies Technologies Used
 React for the front-end
 Java for the back-end